stat301-1-2023-fall/final-project-1-meeratrivedi/README.md

 - `03_univariate analyses`: This R Script contains all the code used to create the univariate analyses in this EDA.
 It is broken up into three sections: analyses primarily relating to Lines, Emotions, or Info.

 - `04_multivariate analyses`: This R Script contains all the code used to create the multivariate analyses in this EDA.
 It is broken up into three sections: analyses primarily relating to Lines, Emotions, or Info.

+- `05_codebook`: This R Script contains all the code used to create the codebook that describes every variable.